 I’m the kind of person who feels calm when my surroundings look calm.
 Spend 10 minutes (all hands on deck—kids, too) before lunch and before supper straightening up the house.

-You can find other creative ways to hide the toy clutter in plain sight in 5 Smart Ways to Organize the Toys in Your Home.
+Find other creative ways to hide the toy clutter in plain sight.

 #18.
 Have playdates with other moms & babies.